thomasbtf/sars-dashboard/docs/index.rst

 ..
-SARS-CoV-2 Dashboard documentation master file, created by sphinx-quickstart.
+Sequencing Dashboard documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SARS-CoV-2 Dashboard's documentation!
+Welcome to Sequencing Dashboard's documentation!
 ======================================================================

 .. toctree::